 If the staff member continues to work at the school, the Principal will support the pastoral care of the staff member, and the staff member will be reminded of the confidential counselling services available to all staff members through the Employee Assistance Program.
 Reasonable steps will be taken by the Principal to manage risks and to provide appropriate ongoing supervision of, and support for, the staff member.

 If the staff member has been stood down during the investigation and returns to work at the school, all reasonable steps will be taken by the Principal to assist the staff member to reintegrate into the school community.

-2.6.6 Allegations of inappropriate behaviour against a Principal
+2.7.6 Allegations of inappropriate behaviour against a Principal

 A staff member may form a reasonable suspicion that a Principal has behaved inappropriately towards a student.
-In these circumstances, the staff member must make a written report of the concern to the Manager Professional Standards using the Record of Concern module of the SPCMS.
-The Manager Professional Standards , with reference to sections 2.6.5.1 and 2.6.5.2, will determine the level of intervention required.
+In these circumstances, the staff member must make a written report of the concern to the Executive Manager

+Professional Standards and Safeguarding Office using the Staff Inappropriate Behaviour module of the SPCMS.
+The Executive Manager Professional Standards and Safeguarding Office, with reference to sections 2.6.5.1 and 2.6.5.2, will determine the level of intervention required.